 - Property owners are responsible to ensure sidewalks on their property which are adjacent to the roadway are cleared within 48 hours of snowfall.

 - Schools are required to clear sidewalks adjacent to school owned property.

 Please refer to the Sidewalk Clearing Map (pdf) for a visual of sidewalk clearing responsibility.

-- Call the RCMP non-emergency complaint line at 403-343-5575 to register a complaint about snow removal on a residential or private business sidewalk or a private parking lot.
+- Call the Police non-emergency line at 403-343-5575 to register a complaint about snow removal on a residential or private business sidewalk or a private parking lot.

 Canada Post clears snow in front of community mailbox.
 Visit their website to submit an online request.

 In the event of exceptional snowfall events, operations adjustments may need to be made and routes may need to be prioritized.